Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Overview of IEEE 802.11bf Sensing Procedure

-An AP starts an SME by obtaining a TxOP after a SAW period starts.
-It may obtain the TxOP by EDCA or PIFS mechanism.
+As mentioned earlier, an AP performs TB SMEs within a TxOP, after obtaining the TxOP within a SAW.
+A SAW may contain a single TxOP (Fig.~\ref{fig:saw_one_txop}) or more than one TxOP (Fig.~\ref{fig:saw_two_txop}).
+An AP may obtain the TxOP by EDCA or PIFS mechanism.
 We refer to them as \textit{EDCA access} and \textit{PIFS access} respectively.
-If it uses EDCA access, then due to contention, the actual SAW duration available for SME sometimes may be shorter than the configured SAW duration.
+If it uses EDCA access, then due to contention, the actual SAW duration available for SMEs sometimes may be shorter than the configured SAW duration.
 But when PIFS access is used, AP gets priority access to the channel and hence, gets almost the entire SAW duration for sensing.